patchpump/minify-maven-plugin/README.md

 ## License

-This distribution is licensed under the terms of the Apache License, Version 2.0 (see LICENSE.txt).
+This distribution is licensed under the terms of the Apache License, Version 2.0.